pkulchenko/fullmoon/README.md

 fm.render("header", {title = 'World', content = 'hello'})
 ```

-This example will render either `<h1>Hello, World!</h1>` or
+This example renders either `<h1>Hello, World!</h1>` or
 `<h1>Bye, World!</h1>` depending on the value of the `content` parameter.

 ##### Blocks

-Using blocks allows defining template fragments that can (optionally) be overwritten
+Using blocks allows defining template fragments that can (optionally) be
-from other templates (usually called "child" or "inherited" templates).
-You might also
+overwritten from other templates (usually called "child" or "inherited"
-know these as "slots".
+templates).
 The following example demonstrates this approach:

 ```lua
 fm.setTemplate("header", [[